Samoa entry requirements for Senegal passport holders

 Frequently asked questions

-The standard visa on arrival allows up to 30 days.
-If you need longer, you can apply for an extension at the Samoa Immigration Office in Apia.
-Extensions are not guaranteed and cost around 200 WST (about $70 USD).
+You can stay up to 90 days.
+If you want to stay longer, you must apply for an extension at the Samoa Immigration Office in Apia before your 90 days are up.
+Extensions are not guaranteed and are at the discretion of immigration authorities.

 Official sources